TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/JavaScript/RequestAnimationFrameEvent/Index.rst

 incorporates the browser's RequestAnimationFrame API (rAF) which aims to run at 60 fps (:math:`16 = \frac{1}{60}`) but decides internally the best timing to schedule the rendering.

-The best suited use-case for this event type is on "paint jobs", e.g. calculating the size of an element or move elements around.
+The best suited use-case for this event type is on "paint jobs", for example calculating the size of an element or move elements around.

 .. important::